 Nora provides assistance in data and election research and regularly volunteers in hunger centers, county assistance agencies, probation offices, and other organizations.
 She represents NOVA at community organizations and formerly edited a journal at Cleveland State University’s College of Urban Affairs.

 Norman Robbins, MD, PhD, Research Director

-Norman has directed applied research projects on election administration and policy since 2004.
-He testified on election reform to Ohio House and Senate Committees, and to the U.S. House Administration Committee.
-He served (2007-2010) on the Ohio Secretary of State's Voting Rights Institute Advisory Council and also on their NVRA Leadership Team (to improve voter registration by public assistance agencies).
+An Emeritus Professor of Neurosciences at CWRU, he has directed applied research projects on election administration and policy since 2004.
+He has testified on election reform to Ohio House and Senate Committees, and to the U.S. House Administration Committee.
+Having served from 2007-2010 on the Ohio Secretary of State’s Voting Rights Institute Advisory Council, he participated on their NVRA Leadership Team to improve voter registration by public assistance agencies.

-Fred is a graduate of the Harvard Law School and a retired attorney from the law firm of Taft Stettinius & Hollister, where he specialized in property tax and subsidized housing law.
-He guided NOVA through the process of successfully obtaining its 501©3 status, and is now devoting attention to election law, especially the area of gerrymandering.
-He has also championed changes in voting rights laws in Ohio.
+A retired attorney from the law firm of Taft, Stettinius & Hollister, he specialized in property tax and subsidized housing law.
+Having devoted time to election law, gerrymandering, and voting issues, he has championed changes to voting rights laws for the under-represented population.

 Senior Organizer at Greater Cleveland Congregations.
 Formerly an organizer with Industrial Areas Foundation and a founding organizer of Greater Cleveland Congregations, she has directed voting campaigns, education reform and criminal justice efforts in Chicago, Baltimore and Cleveland.

 Nina Lalich, Board Member